xuehaiping/CSCE670_NCF/README.md

 ### GMF
 - Input latent vectors (embeddings)
-- The mapping function of the first layer is the dot product multiplied by edge weights h -h is learned from data with the log loss
+- The mapping function of the first layer is the dot product multiplied by edge weights h
+- h is learned from data with the log loss (binary cross-entropy loss)
 - Activation function: Sigmoid function

 ### Total system